MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/entity-channel.md

 1. Create an entity records channel for the entity you want to route and distribute.

+2. Remove the default workstream in Entity Record that you created.

+3. Go to already existing workstream where you want to update the field.

-2. Update the work stream with the created entity record channel configuration.
+4. Update the workstream with the created entity record channel configuration, then and select **Save**.

 > [!Note]
 > After you update the workstream, you don't need to update the Flow as the Flow is automatically updated as you save the workstream.